 Definition of Prosthesis

-Prosthesis is a literary device that involves the addition of an extra sound or syllable to the beginning of a word that helps in making it easier to pronounce.
-Since the meaning of this word is “to put before”, therefore, an additional syllable or sound is placed at the beginning of a word which helps in highlighting it.
-It can be understood from the following example; “Old fond eyes, beweep this cause again….”
-(King Lear by William Shakespeare).
-Here, Shakespeare adds be- (an extra syllable) at the beginning of the word weep and makes it beweep.
+Prosthesis is a literary device that involves the addition of an extra sound or syllable to the beginning of a word, which helps in making it easier to pronounce.
+Since the meaning of this word is “to put before,” an additional syllable or sound is placed at the beginning of a word, which helps in highlighting it.
+It can be understood from the following example:

-Aphaearesis and apocope are opposites of prosthesis.
-In aphaearesis, an unaccented or accented syllable is removed from the front of a word to create a new phrase or term.
+Aphaeresis and apocope are opposites of prosthesis.
+In aphaeresis, an unaccented or accented syllable is removed from the front of a word to create a new phrase or term.
 Like, “the king hath cause to plain.”
-(King Lear by William Shakespeare).
-Here, Shakespeare has deleted the initial syllable of the word “complain”, which is changed into the word “plain”; whereas, apocope is the removal of a letter or syllable at the end of a word.
-An example is in the following lines, “when I ope my lips let no dog bar” (The Merchant of Venice by William Shakespeare).
+(King Lear, by William Shakespeare).
+Here, Shakespeare has deleted the initial syllable of the word “complain,” which is changed into the word “plain”; whereas, apocope is the removal of a letter or syllable at the end of a word.
+An example is in the following line: “when I ope my lips let no dog bar” (The Merchant of Venice, by William Shakespeare).

-This is one of the popular examples of prosthesis in literature where Shakespeare could have used weep instead of beweep.
-However, he uses prosthesis because this expression matches the meter and creates a great poetic effect.
+This is one of the more popular examples of prosthesis in literature, in which Shakespeare could have used the word “weep,” rather than “beweep.’
+However, he uses prosthesis because this expression matches the meter, and creates a great poetic effect.